rabbitmq/rabbitmq-website/tutorials/tutorial-one-rust-stream.md

 cd rust-stream
 ```

+Copy the required dependencies from the [Cargo.toml file](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/rust-stream/Cargo.toml) on GitHub in your own `Cargo.toml` file.

 Now we have the Rust project set up we can write some code.

 ### Sending

-We'll call our message producer (sender) `send.rs` and our message consumer (receiver)
+We'll call our message producer (sender) `send.rs` and our message consumer (receiver) `receive.rs`.
-`receive.rs`.
-The producer will connect to RabbitMQ, send a single message,
+The producer will connect to RabbitMQ, send a single message, then exit.

-then exit.
+Create the `send.rs` file in the `src/bin` directory.

 In
 [`send.rs`](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/rust-stream/src/bin/send.rs),